Benny0323/BS-Diff/README.md

 This code is a pytorch implementation of our paper "BS-Diff: Effective Bone Suppression in CXRs via Conditional Diffusion Models", which is under review by ISBI2024.

-Our proposed framework comprises **a conditional diffusion model (CDM) equipped with a U-Net architecture and a simple enhancement module** that incorporates an autoencoder with Kullback–Leibler divergence.
-It can not only generate soft tissue images with **a high bone suppression rate** but also possess the capability to **capture fine image details**.
+Our proposed framework comprises two stages: **a conditional diffusion model (CDM) equipped with a U-Net architecture and a simple enhancement module** that incorporates an autoencoder.
+It can not only generate soft tissue images with **a high bone suppression ratio** but also possess the capability to **capture fine image information and spatial features, while preserving overall structures**.
 The image below shows our proposed network.

 ![image](https://github.com/Benny0323/BS/blob/main/framework.png)